- 1 Essential Singapore Mobile App Buyer’s Guide

 Essential Singapore Mobile App Buyer’s Guide

-So you have an idea for a mobile app.
 You may be a startup looking to make the next Grab or Carousell, or you may be looking to enhance your business through a mobile app.
 Either way, making a Mobile App is certainly something that you should at least be considering, in view of the increasing mobile usage in Singapore and around the world.
 At RobustTechHouse, we have worked with many individuals and companies in similar situations.
 We often put ourselves in their shoes to think how best to confront the myriad questions that the entrepreneur or business may be facing.
 In fact, we have gone down the exact same path with our product: Savvee.
 In this Singapore Mobile App Buyers’ Guide, we answer step-by-step, honestly (we try to be unbiased) and comprehensively (as far as we can !
 Please ask us other questions that we may not have answered) (warning: 4000 words ahead !) the key questions that you may be facing based on what we have learnt.

 1) Native Mobile App or Mobile Optimized Web Site?